 Ghosts of the Tsunami reminds me quite a bit of both Sam Knight’s The Premonitions Bureau and David M. Ewalt’s Of Dice and Men in so far as it is an example of a journalist trying to produce a book about a complex phenomenon by stringing together a series of long-read pieces about different facets of a single thing using their personal relationship with the thing as a means of bringing the whole thing together.
 Interestingly, while I felt that Sam Knight and David M. Ewalt both rather struggled with the format, Lloyd Perry deploys it with real elegance as he will often introduce an idea in quite general terms, leave it to prove for a hundred pages, and then return to it in a subtly different context thereby reinforcing both the book’s sense of cohesion and the force of his ideas.
 But I am getting ahead of myself…

 On March 11 2011, the fourth largest earthquake in recorded history occurred 72km off the coast of Japan.
 This earthquake is so violent that it is believed to have knocked the planet several degrees off its access and moved Japan some 40 feet closer to America.
 Having taken place under water, the earthquake triggered a tsunami that is reported to have been over 40m tall, to have travelled at over 700km/h and, when it hit the Japanese coast, it travelled over 10km inland causing nearly 20,000 deaths and the displacement of 250,000 people.
 While reporting on the damage caused by the tsunami may have been dominated by the ensuing meltdown at the Fukushima nuclear plant, the tsunami also decimated a number of towns and destroyed communities all along the Eastern coast of the Tohoku region.
-It is these ghosts that most concern Lloyd Perry.
+It is these ghosts that most concern Lloyd Parry.

-The book opens with Lloyd Perry experiencing a swarm of small earthquakes while in his office in Tokyo.
+The book opens with Lloyd Parry experiencing a swarm of small earthquakes while in his office in Tokyo.
 He talks about swinging lights, rattling doors, triggered car alarms and a mobile phone network that struggles to keep up when the entire city decides to start calling their families to check on them.
-While this short interlude serves to introduce us to Lloyd Perry as a narrator, it also introduces us to the idea that the quake would have been experienced in different ways by different people.
+While this short interlude serves to introduce us to Lloyd Parry as a narrator, it also introduces us to the idea that the quake would have been experienced in different ways by different people.
 For Lloyd Perry, a well-connected and internationally-respected journalist, the earthquake was nothing but a mild inconvenience that is rapidly transformed first into an amusing anecdote, then into a profitable and career-enhancing book deal.
 To others, the earthquake was somewhat less kind.

 Japan, we are repeatedly told, lives in the shadow of intense seismic activity and has devoted a lot of time and effort into developing rules and guidelines governing everything from preferred construction techniques to methods of building evacuation in case of tsunami.
-Tokyo’s ruling elites would have first experienced the 2011 Tohoku earthquake and tsunami in much the same way as Lloyd Perry: Some distant rumbling, a few toppled ornaments, and maybe a broken window.
+Tokyo’s ruling elites would have first experienced the 2011 Tohoku earthquake and tsunami in much the same way as Lloyd Parry: Some distant rumbling, a few toppled ornaments, and maybe a broken window.
 Beyond that, meetings had been attended and memos had been issued.
 Civil servants had been trained and even children had been drilled in what to do.
 Systems were in place.
 The problem with systems is that, much like tsunamis and earthquakes, they tend to be experienced in different ways by different people.
 So while the ruling class may have experienced the tsunami as a minor inconvenience followed by an ocean of paperwork, some people experienced it as death, calamity, and the end of the world.

 The book primarily focuses upon a small rural elementary school that was destroyed by the tsunami, killing dozens of children and a sizeable number of teachers.
 The school was situated so far in-land that the local residents did not consider themselves a coastal population and so, when the tsunami alarm was raised, a lot of people pointedly refused to seek higher ground.
 This is one of those ideas that Lloyd Parry introduces, abandons, and then returns to with devastating effect as you would wonder why the self-perception of local villagers should matter when an alarm is sounding.